domingohui/100-days-of-code/log.md

 **Today's Progress**: Halfway through implementing showing a card's data.
 ReactJS is interesting!
 Still playing around with state and props.

 **Thoughts**: Seems like the only side effect of passing data through a global at server rendering is polluting the global scope.
 Will read up more about state and props.

+##Day 5: January 15, 2017

+**Today's Progress**: State, props and lifecycle are much clear now!
+I removed a few unnecessary state properties.
+I also started working on gathering analytics.

+**Thoughts**: React's state and props make a lot of sense now.
+Also, apparently, the JSON data rendered and passed to HTML from Django is just injected into the script.
+It's kinda ugly tbh.

+**What's next**: Will find a better way to pass data from Django.
+Also need to start working on the CSS soon!!